NixOS/nix.dev/source/tutorials/nix-language.md

     3

-Only the expressions in the `let` expression can access the newly declared names.
+Only expressions within the `let` expression itself can access the newly declared names.
 We say: the bindings have local scope.

 Counter-example: